Work permits for employees in Hong Kong: A complete guide for employers [2024]

 How much does it cost to get a Hong Kong work permit?

 The cost of a Hong Kong work permit varies.
-However, as per the current regulations, the application fee for an Employment Visa is HK 230.
+However, as per the current regulations, the application fee for a General Employment Visa is HK 230.
 The cost can change, so it's advisable to check the latest fees on the Hong Kong Immigration Department website.

 Is a criminal record check required for a Hong Kong work permit?